Iago

 Iago (/iˈɑːgoʊ/) is a fictional character in Shakespeare's Othello (c.
 1601–1604).
-Iago is the play's main antagonist, and Othello's standard-bearer.
-He is the husband of Emilia, who is in turn the attendant of Othello's wife Desdemona.
+Iago is the play's main antagonist and Othello's standard-bearer.
+He is the husband of Emilia who is in turn the attendant of Othello's wife Desdemona.
 Iago hates Othello and devises a plan to destroy him by making him believe that Desdemona is having an affair with his lieutenant, Michael Cassio.
+With 1,097 lines, Iago has more lines in the play than Othello himself.